ParkerHudson/ClassTemplate/README.md

 # ClassTemplate
-Implementation of a linked list using a class template
+Implementation of a linked list using a class template and implementation of a recursive function that evaluates postfix equations.